NO

 ComponentIn Macct

-Account classes 1-8 (assets, equity+liabilities, sales revenue, cost of goods, payroll, depreciation, operating, finance+tax) 260+ accounts pre-populated and enforced.
+Account classes 1-8 (assets, equity+liabilities, sales revenue, cost of goods, payroll, depreciation, operating, finance+tax) Implemented.
+A full chart of accounts with account classes 1–8 following NS 4102 is built in.
+Cf. NS 4102.

 Multi-currency